samestep/website/src/blog/random-integers/index.md

 {{sequence6}}

 As you can see from the code, we start with `v == 1`.
 We `flip` the coin (doubling `v` each time) until we have `v >= 6`, which in this case takes three coin flips.
 At this point we have `v == 8`, and we check to see whether `c < 6`.
-If so, we return!
+If so, we're all done!
 Otherwise, we subtract `6` from `v`, leaving `v == 2`.
-Now we only need to flip the coin twice to get back to `v >= 6`.
+Now we only need to flip the coin _twice_ to get back to `v >= 6`.
 We again check; if `c < 6` then we return, and if not then we subtract `6` from `v` again.
 But we've seen this before: `8 - 6 == 2`, so we've hit a cycle!
 This cycle is indicated in the diagram by a big red asterisk.

-Once we enter this cycle, we now only need to flip the coin twice for each attempt, instead of three times.
+We saw that once we've entered this cycle, we now only need to flip the coin twice for each attempt, instead of three times.
 OK, but does that actually help us?
 Turns out, yes, it does!
 Here's its expected number of coin flips for a given `n`, plotted in green.

 {{fdrBits}}